Azure/azure-event-hubs-spark/README.md

 	// Builds jar and runs all tests mvn clean package

-	// Builds jar, runs all tests, and installs jar to your local maven cache mvn clean install
+	// Builds jar, runs all tests, and installs jar to your local maven repository mvn clean install